ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 ## Topology test

 Another interesting feature of IQ-TREE are the tree toplogy tests.
 IQ-TREE can compute the log-likelihoods of some tree topologies.
 In this case, we will test which of the 3 topologies of the species tree is more probable given our dataset of 50 genes.
-Besides just comparing the log-likelihoods of different topologies, as we are doing here, there are tests that can significantly reject certain topologies (outputing p-values), such as KH, SH and AU tests.
+Besides just comparing the log-likelihoods of different topologies, we will also test if we can significantly reject certain topologies (outputing p-values), such as KH, SH and AU tests.

  ![topologies](../Maximum_Likelihood.JESUS_LOZANO/img/topologies.png)